h5bp/Front-end-Developer-Interview-Questions/README.md

 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
 * What existing CSS frameworks have you used locally, or in production?
+(Bootstrap, PureCSS, Foundation etc.)
   * If so, which ones?
 If you could, how would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
   * If so, what do you think of them from a performance standpoint?